jonastreub/VRComponent/README.md

 You can listen for orientation updates using the `OrientationDidChange` event.
 This event contains information about heading, elevation and tilt.

+Read more on the associated [blogpost]().

 ## Examples
 - [Base setup](http://share.framerjs.com/nbm68qngj9oi/)
 - [Event data](http://share.framerjs.com/6ui2dok637qt/)
 - [VR shape puzzle](http://share.framerjs.com/vfa1wqhsqldw/)

+On mobile the orientation is synced to that of your device.
+On desktop you can change the direction you are facing either by dragging the `orientationLayer` or by using your arrow keys.
+The  `orientationLayer` blocks all click and tap events of projected layers.
+If these events are important for your prototype you can disable the `orientationLayer`.

 ## Properties
 - **`front`** (set: imagePath *\<string>*, get: layer)